-I turned to the internet to look for a crocodile cake decoration idea, browsed through birthday cake pictures and saw that someone had used a Christmas tree cake pan and made the head only.
+So, I turned to the internet to look for a crocodile cake decoration idea, browsed through birthday cake pictures and saw that someone had used a Christmas tree cake pan and made the head only.
 I had a snowman pan, that, when turned upside down, did resemble a crocodile’s head.

 So I baked a yellow cake in the snowman pan for the head, and made just a 13X9 rectangle cake also in yellow, as well as 2 mini cupcakes (for the eyeballs).
 I had no idea what I was going to do with the rectangle cake, and as I experimented, I was only able to get a tail and 4 feet from it and discarded the rest.
-I then baked another 13X9 rectangle in chocolate for the body.
+Then I baked another 13X9 rectangle in chocolate for the body.
 I then pieced it together, and covered the entire cake with green stars (homemade Wilton recipe).
 Then I added the cupcake eyeballs, and put green stars around the back of them.

 At this point, as luck would have it, my decorator broke, and I was unable to use it anymore.
 So, I turned to a trusty Ziploc baggie, and filled it with store bought vanilla frosting, cut a hole in the corner, and filled in the whites of the eyeballs, and used brown M & M’s for the pupils and the nostrils.
 I added candy corn for the teeth and claws, and tinted the rest of the store-bought frosting orange and used the Ziploc bag technique for writing on the cake.